Little Kulala: Information from the owner

 Wilderness Little Kulala – Nature Drives

-The 37,000 hectare private Kulala Wilderness Reserve offers visitors exclusive wildlife-viewing opportunities which include the likes of oryx, bat-eared fox, brown hyaena and birdlife.
-Drinks stops in scenic parts of the reserve are a highlight.
+The 37 000-hectare private Kulala Wilderness Reserve offers visitors exclusive wildlife-viewing opportunities which include the likes of gemsbok (oryx), bat-eared fox, brown hyaena and birdlife.
+Sundowner stops in scenic parts of the reserve are a highlight.

 Wilderness Little Kulala – Scenic Sundowner Excursion

 Wilderness Little Kulala – Sleep-Out Experience

-Sleep out under the starry starry skies of the Namib and be lulled to sleep by the sounds of Africa on the roof or your unit.
+Delight in a sleep-out experience under the starry starry skies of the Namib and be lulled to sleep by the sounds of Africa on the bottom deck of your accommodation.

 Wilderness Little Kulala – Stargazing

 The Namib is known for its clear night skies, and with no light pollution it is the ideal spot from which to learn about the incredible formations of the stars and planets.
-Our guides are also known to dabble in astronomy and will guide you through the constellations while our telescope will allow you to look closer.
+Our guides are also known to dabble in astronomy and will guide you through the constellations.

 Wilderness Little Kulala – Visit Sesriem Canyon

 This fascinating geographical formation is well worth a visit.
 The result of millions of years where water carved its way into the earth, Sesriem Canyon is today three kilometres long.
 Views from the top are breathtaking while walks through the canyon reveal distinct geographical layers which were laid down over aeons.

 Little Kulala - Visit to Sossusvlei and Dead Vlei

-World-famous Sossusvlei is the name of an enormous clay pan, flanked by the famous sand dunes that flush red in the early morning sun – as well as the name of the area in general.
-Close to the Sossusvlei pan is Dead Vlei, another pan where water once flowed, but now all that remains are the skeletons of trees reach up out of the cracked earth.
+World-famous Sossusvlei is the name of an enormous clay pan, flanked by the famous sand dunes that flush red in the early morning sun (as well as the name of the area in general).
+Close to the Sossusvlei pan is Dead Vlei, another pan where water once flowed.
+All that remains now are the skeletons of trees that reach up out of the cracked earth.